Challenge Center FAQs

 What if it is raining?

 The Challenge Center is outdoors and operates rain or shine.
 We have some covered areas that we’ll utilize during some of the ground activities.
-Everyone is encouraged to dress for the weather so they can be comfortable when they can’t be under a covering.
-If weather conditions are deemed unsafe (i.e. high winds or lightning), a Peak Adventure representative will call the group coordinator to cancel or reschedule the program.
+Everyone is encouraged to dress for the weather to be comfortable when they can’t be under a covering.
+If weather conditions are deemed unsafe (i.e., high winds or lightning), a Peak Adventure representative will call the group coordinator to cancel or reschedule the program.
 If it is raining the day of your program and you DO NOT receive a call, your program is still happening!
 Refunds will not be provided to groups who do not attend due to the weather.
 See our refunds page for more details.

 What if I’m afraid of heights?